Facebook

 Context

-The dataset illustrates the median household income in Russia town, spanning the years from 2010 to 2023, with all figures adjusted to 2023 inflation-adjusted dollars.
-Based on the latest 2019-2023 5-Year Estimates from the American Community Survey, it displays how income varied over the last decade.
-The dataset can be utilized to gain insights into median household income trends and explore income variations.
+The dataset presents the distribution of median household income among distinct age brackets of householders in Russia town.
+Based on the latest 2019-2023 5-Year Estimates from the American Community Survey, it displays how income varies among householders of different ages in Russia town.
+It showcases how household incomes typically rise as the head of the household gets older.
+The dataset can be utilized to gain insights into age-based household income trends and explore the variations in incomes across households.

 Variables / Data Columns